In visit to Dayton, Trump finds a victim — himself

 White House Communications Director Stephanie Grisham said Brown and Whaley had overplayed the degree to which they had discussed gun control with Trump while he was at the hospital, and assistant to the president Dan Scavino accused the Ohio Democrats of "LYING & completely mischaracterizing what took place," calling them "disgraceful politicians, doing nothing but politicizing a mass shooting, at every turn they can."

-Later, Trump used his stop in El Paso to make the same complaints — this time, following a visit with first responders to the shooting there.
+Later, Trump used his stop in El Paso to make the same complaints — this time, after a visit with first responders to the shooting there.

 "They’re very dishonest people," he said.